 As of Dec 2020, it has over 40 million learners, 57k instructors, 155k courses, 480k course enrollments, 7k+ Enterprise customers, and 65+ languages.

-It has so many courses in its catalog including academics, business, health and fitness, entrepreneurship, music, the arts, language, and technology.
+It has so many courses in its catalog including academics, business, health and fitness, combat sports, entrepreneurship, music, the arts, language, and technology.

 Most courses in Udemy are paid but some are free, depending on the course.

 Khan Academy is a nonprofit EdTech founded in 2006 by Salman Khan that runs on a free open-source software platform and is accessible through its website.
 It offers instructional videos, practice exercises, and a personalized learning dashboard that empower students to learn at their place and at their own pace.
 The website includes other features like teaching tools, practice exercises, and progress tracking.

 All resources are available for free to learners on its mobile application and website in different languages.

 Khan Academy provides courses related to computing, history, math, history and so on, It also helps with the courses in K-14, test preparation (LSAT, Praxis, SAT) and coding lessons.

 Since it doesn’t have a good source of revenue, it relies mostly on donations coming from philanthropic organizations.